 When the Home is established opportunities will include: caregiving, cleaning, lawn and garden, maintenance, event planning, providing meals, graphic art, music, and more!
 Circle of Friends for the Dying will depend upon trained volunteers to conduct the day-to-day operations.
 Volunteering at CFD can be a heart warming experience.
 Volunteers will work in a friendly atmosphere where they can participate in giving back to the community through a variety of opportunities, and will make a difference every day in the lives of our residents and their families.

-If you are interested in volunteering, either now or when the Home is established, please contact us using the form below.
-You may also email us at: email@example.com or you can leave a message at 845 802 0970 and someone will be in touch with you.
+If you are interested in volunteering, either now or when the Home is established, please contact us by emailing us at: firstname.lastname@example.org or you can leave a message at 845-802-0970 and someone will be in touch with you.

 Volunteer Role Descriptions